openmole/docker-build/README.md

 # docker-build

-This projects build OpenMOLE using a docker environment.
+This projects build OpenMOLE, and create a start-to-run docker environment.
 To use it:

 ```
-# /tmp/openmole is a path on you local machine
-./run -v /tmp/openmole
-# you are in the container now
-clone
-compile
+docker build . -t openmole:latest
+docker run --name openmole -p 8443:8443 -e UID=1000 -e GID=1000 openmole:latest
 ```
-A pre-built image is available in the [Docker hub](https://hub.docker.com/r/openmole/openmole-buildenv/).